bryanwong17/HiVE-MIL/README.md

 After training, you can check the mean and standard deviation of ACC, AUC, and Macro F1 across the few-shot splits in the `results.csv` file, located in the `RESULT_DIR` folder.
 These values should closely match the main results reported in **Table 1** of the paper.

+### 8. Interpretability Analysis

+Please refer to `interpretability_analysis.ipynb`, which provides interpretable evidence based on the description of the contributing text descriptions (5x and 20x)

 ## Citation

-If you find our work useful in your research, please consider citing our [paper](https://arxiv.org/abs/2505.17982) at:
+If you find our work useful in your research, please consider starring 🌟 this repo and citing our [paper](https://arxiv.org/abs/2505.17982) at:

 ```
 @article{wong2025few,